ncming/expense_tracker_app/README.md

 ## 📋 Description

-"Sổ Chi Thu" is a mobile application that helps users track and manage their daily expenses.
+"No Money No Me" is a mobile application that helps users track and manage their daily expenses.
 With a user-friendly interface and diverse features, the app supports recording transactions, viewing detailed reports, and analyzing financial trends.

 ## ✨ Key Features